Shylock-Hg/blog-hugo/content/post/2018/2018-03-03-ml-overview.md

 ### Unsupervised Learning

   In unsupervised learning,the training data you feed to the algorithm not include the desired output.It learn the inner structure of input data.
-  The typical unsuperviese learning algorithm:
+  The typical unsupervised learning algorithm:
   - Clustering
     - k-Means
     - HCA(Hierarchical Cluster Analysis)